TRAVEL || NORTH AMERICA > UNITED STATES > pacific nw

 Olympia is the capital of Washington, a state known for misty air and abundant outdoor beauty—from the western islands to the eastern canyonlands, where the Pacific Ocean recedes into inlet waters where a backdrop of volcanic mountains rise above rolling hills of apple orchards, wine country, and wheat fields to the east beyond.
 Mount Rainier is the largest volcanic peak of the Cascade Range.
 In the Southwest are Mount Adams and Mount St Helens, which infamously rained ash upon the region when it erupted in May 1980, reducing its majesty by over 1000 feet.
 In the Northern Cascades, Glacier Peak rises with Mount Baker near the Canadian border.

-A ferry boat system, distinct to the area, with 20 terminals transports passengers and vehicles from the Olympic Peninsula to the islands throughout the Puget Sound and the San Juan Islands archipelago of the Salish Sea, which lies between Vancouver Island, British Columbia in Canada, and mainland of the North Cascades.
+A ferry boat system, distinct to the area, with 20 terminals transports passengers and vehicles from the Olympic Peninsula to the islands throughout the Puget Sound and the San Juan Islands archipelago of the Salish Sea, which lies between Vancouver Island, British Columbia in Canada, and the North Cascades mainland.

 See the official Washington Tourism pages.